jschhie/Airline-Reservation-System/README.md

 // TODO

 ## Expected Input/Output File Format
 The I/O file format was designed by Sean Davis.
 The very first line states the total number of flights for this airline reservation system.
 The following descriptions apply for each flight instance.
-The first four lines of metadata lists the (1) flight number, (2) origin, (3) destination, and (4) the plane's dimensions and initial number of reservations.
-If the flight has any reservations, then the next set of lines lists each booked seat.
+The first four lines of metadata lists the (1) flight number, (2) origin, (3) destination, and (4) the plane's seating capacity and initial number of reservations.
+Finally, if the flight has any reservations, then the next set of lines lists each booked seat.

 The table below summarizes and exemplifies the formatting.